tobymao/18xx/lib/engine/ability/README.md

   connect to each other.
 Default true.
 - `blocks`: If true and `count` is greater than 1, all tile lays must be performed at once.
+- `reachable`: If true, when tile layed, a check is done if one of the controlling corporation's station tokens are reachable; if not a game error is triggered.
+Default false.

 ## token

-Modified station token placment
+Modified station token placement

 - `hexes`: Array of hex coordinates where this ability may be used
 - `price`: Price for placing token
 - `teleport_price`: If present, this ability may be used to place a token without connectivity, for the given price.
-- `extra`: If true, this ability may be used in addition to the turn's normal token placment step.
+- `extra`: If true, this ability may be used in addition to the turn's normal token placement step.
 Default false.